hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/tf-basics/index.md

 ---
 name: defining-variables
 # Where are Variables Defined?
-Terraform variables are placed in a file called *variables.tf*.
+Terraform variables are typically declared in a file called *variables.tf*.
 Variables can have default settings.
 If you omit the default, the user will be prompted to enter a value.
 Here we are *declaring* the variables that we intend to use.

 ```tex
 variable "prefix" {